sunfishcode/pathbox/README.md

 ./file.silly!: Avoid implicit dependencies
 ```

-"./file.silly!" was replaced and preopend, and the program was able to open it.
+The path "./file.silly!" was substituted, and the program was able to open it.

 Conversely, an argument might be interpreted as a filename when it is
 not.
 Prefixing an argument with `%verbatim:` makes the remainder of the